 Because of the use of Unicode as the default string type, Windows 98, 95, and ME will not run applications produced with C++Builder 2009 or later.
 These operating systems do not support Unicode strings, and Microsoft has dropped support for them.

 Applications built with C++Builder 2009-XE2 and VCL will run on Windows 2000 or later.
 Applications built with C++Builder XE3-XE5 will run on Windows XP and later.
-Applications built with C++Builder XE6 will run on Windows Vista or later and should (unofficially) also run fine on XP.
+Applications built with C++Builder XE6-XE7 will run on Windows 7 or later.

 To install, you will need to have the following installed on your system: